festicket/front-end-meta/proposals/route-manager-errors.md

 # Error in the route managers

-Currently our package [route-manager](https://github.com/festicket/route-manager) currently fail silently in a series of scenario.
+Currently our package [route-manager](https://github.com/festicket/route-manager) fail silently in a series of scenarios.
 I believe that should raise understandable errors if use improperly.

 This will protect us form involuntary changes, since a misconfiguration will trigger error in our testing suite.